 When you arrive we will check you in, a resident will issue with bedding and show you to your tent, you will have time to settle in and have dinner together.
-The following morning (provided you arrived on a start day) we will take a half day tour of the property and you will have the rest of the day to get acquainted with the land and make yourself at home.
+The following morning (provided you arrived on a start day) we will take a half day tour of the property as well as some talks on how things work and some time to settle in.

 Emergency contact information

 Please ensure you bring this with you as we will be collecting emergency contacts at registration.

 - Sleeping Bag (November – April) for extra warmth